KaiYan289/RLpapersnote/README.md

 A Euclidean space is a finite-dimenisional linear space with an inner product.
 A **Hilbert space** is an expansion of Euclidean space; it means a complete inner product space, but can be infinite dimensional and not confined to real numbers.

 84. By Mercer theorem, any semi-positive definite function can be a kernel function.

+85. You should not put plotting plt and ax inside an object and make it a property of other object, especially one that is not a singleton (e.g. solver class for a ML solution).
+Remember that plt settings are global; object duplication will ruin your plotting.

 # Useful Linux Debugging Commands